Introduction

 20. Version Compatibility Issues

-Challenge: Variations in versions between Oracle and SQL Server can create compatibility issues and gaps in functionality.
+Challenge: Differences between Oracle and SQL Server versions can cause compatibility issues and gaps in functionality.

 Solution: Confirm that you are using compatible versions of both databases.
 Check for feature availability and syntax differences that pertain to the specific versions involved in the migration.